-Single cell RNA sequencing (sc-RNAseq) was performed with peripheral white blood cells before (Day 0, T0), during nivolumab treatment (Day 7, T1; Day 21, T2), and when plasma EBV turned negative (Day 76, T3) in 1 patient (patient 7). sc-RNAseq libraries were generated following the recommended protocol of the 3’ sc-RNAseq 10X genomics platform and using v2 chemistry, and sequenced data was collected by illumina NovaSeq 6000 sequencing.
-Alignment process was completed by cellranger (version 3.0.0) using hg19 human genome references.
-The Seurat workflow was applied to classify cell subtypes and reduce dimension by t-SNE17.
-Single cell data of individual subgroups were integrated to mimic bulk-RNA sequencing files by calculating the mean of each gene expression.
-And the results of comparing were visualized by heatmap.
-KEGG pathways in CD8 T cells of different timepoints enriched by ClusterProfiler and gene networks were visualized by cnetplot.enrichResult formula18
+Single cell RNA sequencing (scRNA-seq) was performed with peripheral blood cells from patient 7 before (Day 0, T0), during nivolumab treatment (Day 7, T1; Day 21, T2), and when plasma EBV became negative (Day 76, T3). scRNA-seq libraries were generated following the recommended protocol of the 3’ scRNA-seq 10X genomics platform and using v2 chemistry by the manufactory and sequencing data were collected with Illumina NovaSeq 6000.
+Cellranger (version 3.0.0) was used for alignment to human genome hg19.
+The Seurat workflow was applied to classify cell subtypes and t-SNE was used to reduce dimensions17.
+Single cell data of individual subgroups were integrated to mimic bulk-RNA sequencing files by calculating the mean value of each gene expression, visualized by heatmap.
+KEGG pathways in CD8 T cells of different timepoints, enriched by ClusterProfiler, and gene networks were visualized by the cnetplot.enrichResult formula18.

 Data Sharing Statement

-scRNA-seq data have been deposited in the GEO database under accession number GEO: GSE138504.
-Code used in this study will be available at Github (https://github.com/pangxueyu233/Nivolumab-treatment-for-r-r-EBV-HLH).
-Please contact the corresponding author (liuting@scu.ed.cn) for original clinical data.
+scRNA-seq data have been deposited in the GEO database under accession number: GSE138504.
+Code used in this study is available on Github (https://github.com/pangxueyu233/Nivolumab-treatment-for-r-r-EBV-HLH).
+Original clinical data will be available by contacting the corresponding author T.L. (liuting@scu.ed.cn).

 Result